Coaching Styles and Methods

 A great deal of teaching and coaching within youth sports currently focuses on developing techniques and skills within practice time or structured lessons.
 This custom very often leaves little time to play the game - during which the application of technical lessons becomes a vehicle through which young athletes will most optimally learn.
-A solution to this was developed from the research of Rod Thorpe and David Bunker at Loughborough University, which sought to create "an alternative approach to games teaching and coaching that assisted players to learn the tactics and strategies of game play in tandem with technique development".
+A solution to this was developed from the research of Rod Thorpe and David Bunker at Loughborough University, which sought to create "an alternative approach to games teaching and coaching that assisted players to learn the tactics and strategies of gameplay in tandem with technique development".
 The crux of their system is based on incorporating modified games into the practice times of young athletes.
 Within their approach, "games are modified to suit the developmental level of the player.
 Modifications are made to rules, playing area and equipment".
 These modifications are based on items such as physical maturity, cognitive capacity and experience.
 As a young athlete gain proficiency, this 'game form' of instruction changes to challenge the players' tactical awareness, decision-making ability and technique implementation capacity.
-Essentially, technical skills are taught and eventually perfected within the margins of modified sport play rather than via drills and lessons.
+Essentially, technical skills are taught and eventually perfected within the margins of modified sports play rather than via drills and lessons.
 This methodology allows the young athlete to learn appropriate sporting skills while incorporating the critical perceiving and deciding phases of functional learning as outlined above.

 Individual sports can be broken down into sub-groups and categorized by their key characteristics.
 Many sports, for example, share common qualities even though they seem to have no relation.